-- Four (4) half-size sets of final plans that include, at a minimum: title sheet, roadway typical section, roadway plan and profile, cross sections, drainage design, sediment and erosion control design, existing right-of-way, proposed right-of-way, proposed barrier locations, final geotechnical and hydraulic reports, work zone traffic control plans (including temporary signal plans), signing plans, and pavement markings plans. - An electronic submittal to contain an Adobe PDF file of the plans with sheet size 22"x36" in landscape format along with an Adobe PDF file of the reports. - Any design calculations requested in writing by SCDOT.
+- Two (2) half-size sets of final plans that include, at a minimum: title sheet, roadway typical section, roadway plan and profile, cross sections, drainage design, sediment and erosion control design, existing right-of-way, proposed right-of-way, proposed barrier locations, final geotechnical and hydraulic reports, work zone traffic control plans (including temporary signal plans), signing plans, and pavement markings plans. - An electronic submittal to contain an Adobe PDF file of the plans with sheet size 22"x36" in landscape format along with an Adobe PDF file of the reports. - Any design calculations requested in writing by SCDOT. - After submitting final plans for review, advise SCDOT of all changes made to the plans that are not made to address SCDOT comments.